Roman Cyprus: Economy

 Despite the destruction caused by six earthquakes that wracked the island in the Roman period, the Cypriot economy remained relatively steady.
-The role of the port cities in trade were crucial to the Roman administration; after an earthquake in AD 76 destroyed the city of Kourion, Imperial Rome sent immense amounts of funding to rebuild the city, as evidenced by a large influx of coins in the following year.
+The role of the port cities in trade were crucial to the Roman administration; after an earthquake in AD 76 destroyed the city of Kourion, Rome sent immense amounts of funding to rebuild the city, as evidenced by a large influx of coins in the following year.

 Roads

 Ancient roads can be studied through literary, epigraphic (e.g. milestones), topographical, and archaeological evidence.
 The division of Cyprus into two, the buffer zone and military occupied areas make many parts of the island unavailable for study.
 It is estimated that 10% of the island is inaccessible for various reasons.
 Studying the Roman road system and its milestones helps in partially establishing the boundaries of territories in Cyprus.